 There’s a pattern of tell-tale signs that indicate that a once-undesireable neighborhood is undergoing gentrification.
 One of these signs is the changing nature of street art, and, more tellingly, the arrival of public art.
 Although street art is kind of constant throughout the gentrification process, it’s usually in abundance in

 On the surface, the sentiment seems straightforward, sensible and pleasantly righteous enough: “Stop making stupid people famous.”
 That sounds like a great idea.
 After almost two decades of Hiltons, Kardashians, a Richie, assorted “House Wives of …” and bearded redneck dynasties AND Honey Boo Boo, as well as countless reality

 The post-industrial urban landscape of the Arts District near Downtown Los Angeles is full of wide walls practically begging to be covered with epic street art.
 The photo-realistic mural pictured here is one of many in the neighborhood that take full advantage of large, empty wall space.

 Love is a recurring theme of a lot of street art.
-And often it’sin its simplest, plainest, most straightforward expressions that resonates with viewers.
+And often it’s in its simplest, plainest, most straightforward expressions that resonates with viewers.
 JGoldcrown’s widely Instagrammed “Lovewall” comes to mind, as does Casey Kulig’s globally-spread “Love Me” meme.
-“Love Me Anyways” is painted on sidewalks and walls in a
+“Love Me Anyways” is painted on sidewalks and walls in

 We’re posting a few pix here from the sprawling and electrifying “Jason Rhoades Installations, 1994-2006” exhibition at the massive Hauser & Wirth gallery in the Arts District near downtown Los Angeles.
 We visited this retrospective of Rhoades work last weekend and were blown away by his darkly beautiful and daring